SugarF0x/archive/content/en/raid-legacy.md

 The code for all the logic is written in **TypeScript** with most of all the type checks maintained to the fullest.

-Given my lack of experience, th development is not going exactly smoothly.
+Given my lack of experience, the development is not going exactly smoothly.
 I am open for criticism.
 Any contributions to the repository are more than welcome.

-Feel free to play the latest stable build at active link provided.